 This Appendix must be completed when waiver services are furnished to participants who are served in licensed or unlicensed living arrangements where a provider has round-the-clock responsibility for the health and welfare of residents.
-The Appendix does not need to be completed when a.
+The Appendix does not need to be completed when waiver participants are served exclusively in their own personal residences or in the home of a family member.

+a.
 Applicability.
+Select one:

-Select one: b. $\bigcirc$ Y To.
-This Appendix is not applicable (do not complete the remaining items) Yes.
-This Appendix applies (complete the remaining items) Exaction Management and Follow-Up i.
+- No. This Appendix is not applicable (do not complete the remaining items) - Yes.
+This Appendix applies (complete the remaining items) - b.
+Medication Management and Follow-Up - i.
 Responsibility.
-Specify the entity (or entities) that have ongoing responsibility for monitoring participant medication regimens, the methods for conducting monitoring, and the frequency of monitoring. $\Diamond$ ii.
+Specify the entity (or entities) that have ongoing responsibility for monitoring participant medication regimens, the methods for conducting monitoring, and the frequency of monitoring. - ii.
 Methods of State Oversight and Follow-Up.
-Describe: (a) the method(s) that the State uses to ensure that participant medications are managed appropriately, including: (a) the identification of potentially harmful practices (e.g., the concurrent use of contraindicated medications); (b) the method(s) for following up on potentially harmful practices; and, (c) the State agency (or agencies) that is responsible for follow-up and oversight. $\Diamond$ pp endix G: Participant Safeguards Appendix G-3: Medication Management and Administration (2 of 2) c.
-Medic eation Administration by Waiver Providers Ā answers provided in G-3-a indicate you do not need to complete this section i.
+Describe: (a) the method(s) that the State uses to ensure that participant medications are managed appropriately, including: (a) the identification of potentially harmful practices (e.g., the concurrent use of contraindicated medications); (b) the method(s) for following up on potentially harmful practices; and, (c) the State agency (or agencies) that is responsible for follow-up and oversight.

+Appendix G-3: Medication Management and Administration (2 of 2)

+c.
+Medication Administration by Waiver Providers

+Answers provided in G-3-a indicate you do not need to complete this section i.
 Provider Administration of Medications.
+Select one:

-Select one: Not applicable. (do not complete the remaining items) Waiver providers are responsible for the administration of medications to waiver participants who cannot self-administer and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items) ii.
+- Not applicable. (do not complete the remaining items) - Waiver providers are responsible for the administration of medications to waiver participants who cannot self-administer and/or have responsibility to oversee participant self-administration of medications. (complete the remaining items) - ii.
 State Policy.
 Summarize the State policies that apply to the administration of medications by waiver providers or waiver provider responsibilities when participants self-administer medications, including (if applicable) policies concerning medication administration by non-medical waiver provider personnel.
-State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). iii.
+State laws, regulations, and policies referenced in the specification are available to CMS upon request through the Medicaid agency or the operating agency (if applicable). - iii.
 Medication Error Reporting.
-Select one of the following: Providers that are responsible for medication administration are required to both record and report medication errors to a State agency (or agencies).
-Complete the following three items: (a) Specify State agency (or agencies) to which errors are reported: (b) Specify the types of medication errors that providers are required to record :
+Select one of the following: - Providers that are responsible for medication administration are required to both record and report medication errors to a State agency (or agencies).
+Complete the following three items: - (a) Specify State agency (or agencies) to which errors are reported:

+(b) Specify the types of medication errors that providers are required to record: